 Even if a stadium doesn’t allow you to bring in your own food, exceptions are generally made for kids.
 So juice boxes and snacks are almost always allowed in.

 Be sure to bring a reusable water bottle you can fill at a drinking fountain.
 All that cheering can make you thirsty, and you don’t want to overspend on bottled water.
 Again, rules vary.
-At Citifield, you can only brining in empty water bottles.
-Oakland Coliseum, home to the Oakland Athletics allows clear factory-sealed plastic bottles of water, soda and juice.
+At Citi Field, you can only bring in empty water bottles.
+Oakland Coliseum, home to the Oakland Athletics, allows clear factory-sealed plastic bottles of water, soda and juice.

 Every stadium bans you from bringing in your own alcohol.